How to develop On-Demand Delivery App For Your Business?

 2. Visual and Technical Designs

 After understanding the requirements, the next step is to create high-fidelity and low-fidelity screens for your on-demand delivery app.
 Create wireframes for your app and a working prototype.
-Conduct a meeting with your stakeholders and team to get feedback on the design and proceed ahead to its development.
+Conduct a meeting with your stakeholders and team to get feedback on the design and its development.
 It is good to hire a third-party full-stack development company that understands how to develop an app from ideation to MVP and final production.

 3. MVP Creation